Bouvet-deler/generic-labyrinth-time-local-api/Api/README.md

 - When receiving the start signal, the stopwatch will begin running.
 - The stopwatch will run until the sensor registers two entities passing it.
 - When two entities has passed the sensor, the frontend application will receive the signal that the run is over, and then it will request time taken by both participants.\
-***Note the stopwatch time on the frontend is purely visual, its the time taken on the backend side that is the actual time.***
+***Note the stopwatch time on the webpage is purely visual, it is the time taken on the backend that is the actual time.***
 - The backend will return the time that it has registerd for each participant, where the fastest one is considered *Player1* and the other is *Player2*.
 - Frontend will automatically fill the "time" boxes in the submit form with the times received.
 - After the form with name, time, email and phone number is filled out and submitted it is sent to the backend where a new **User** object is created if the user wasn't registered before. **To determine if a user has played before, there is a check if the email is unique**.